 If travelers are unsure about their Travel & Health Insurance coverage inclusions, the Sagicor Desk in the International Airport can examine their policy and issue the needed certificate, or sell the needed additional coverage on the spot.
 Or just chat with us on our website and we will help you figure this out.

 - Getting around: I have driven my own car or a rental car to the hotels around the country.
 There is a lot less traffic on the road – so that is a good thing.
 Most of the guests who I have spoken with have opted to rent a car or our sales team arranged a private transfer from the airport to our hotels.
 Both are easy to arrange and are safe ways to move around the country.
 Private domestic charter flights are also an option and ideal for groups of 4 or more.
-The regular scheduled domestic flights (Sansa, Aerobell, etc) are starting to get scheduled again bit by bit.
+The regular scheduled domestic flights are also operating almost like before.

-- Driving restrictions: There are some “nighttime” driving restrictions (between 10 pm and 5 am) in place, but they never caused any issues with my own leisure travels.
-There are also some restrictions in place depending on the numbers on your license plate, but that is not an issue if you have a rental car or are using private hotel shuttles.
+- Driving restrictions: There are some “nighttime” driving restrictions in place, but they never caused any issues with my own leisure travels.

 - Use of masks: In Costa Rica, you are required to wear a mask in closed spaces, businesses and public transport.
 You will also see that people wear masks on busy streets in San Jose.
 Nobody is really questioning wearing masks.
 Almost everybody understands that it really helps to stop the virus from spreading.
 My daughter even dances ballet several hours each week while wearing a mask.
 Not sure how she does it, but I guess you can get used to anything.
 In the rural areas and outdoors in nature, it is very easy to keep a safe distance from others, so you don’t have to wear a mask all the time – especially not on the beach or in the forest.